History of Portugal: Salazar dictatorship

+António de Oliveira Salazar, dictator between 1932 and 1968.

 Political chaos, several strikes, harsh relations with the Church, and considerable economic problems aggravated by a disastrous military intervention in the First World War led to the military 28 May 1926 coup d'état.
 This coup installed the "Second Republic", which started as the Ditadura Nacional (National Dictatorship) and became the Estado Novo (New State) in 1933, led by economist António de Oliveira Salazar.
 He transformed Portugal into a sort of Fascist regime that evolved into a single-party corporative regime.
 Portugal, although neutral, informally aided the Nationalists in the Spanish Civil War (1936–39).

 Salazar's policy after the war was to provide a certain level of liberalization in politics, in terms of organized opposition with more freedom of the press.
 Opposition parties were tolerated to an extent, but they were also controlled, limited, and manipulated, with the result that they split into factions and never formed a united opposition.